ethandellaposta/platformer-game-p5/README.md

-# DiamondPlay
+# Diamond Play
-Has to be run on localhost for images to be loaded. runs on p5.js,matter.js
+Has to be run on localhost for images to be loaded.
+Runs on p5.js,matter.js.